D-Hemanth/bloglist-app/README.md

 # bloglist-app

-A bloglist application backend built using postgres with sequelize.
+A bloglist application backend built using postgres with sequelize, Expressjs, node.